The Australian Federal Solar Battery Rebate is Now Available

 This shift has enabled all Australians to access battery storage installation discounts, just like the most well-known solar rebate.
 Whilst it is disappointing for NSW residents who were looking to double-dip, we see it as a win, as the Federal Government are now incentivising renewable energy systems just like this.

-The Australian Government have announced that they will be suspending the Peak Demand Reduction Scheme, which means that you will not be able to claim both the State and Federal battery subsidies.
+The Australian Government have announced that they will be suspending the Peak Demand Reduction Scheme, which means that you will not be able to combine and claim both the State and Federal battery subsidies.

 If you've been quoted with the inclusion of both the State and Federal battery subsidies, please note that this cannot be done.
 If we have provided you with a quote, please contact us, and we will amend your quote to accommodate these changes.